Pheromone: Animal husbandry

 Pheromones are used in the detection of oestrus in sows.
 Boar pheromones are sprayed into the sty, and those sows that exhibit sexual arousal are known to be currently available for breeding.

 Human sex pheromone controversies

 While humans are highly dependent upon visual cues, when in close proximity smells also play a role in sociosexual behaviors.
 An inherent difficulty in studying human pheromones is the need for cleanliness and odorlessness in human participants.
 Though various researchers have investigated the possibility of their existence, no pheromonal substance has ever been demonstrated to directly influence human behavior in a peer reviewed study.
-Experiments have focused on three classes of possible human pheromones: axillary steroids, vaginal aliphatic acids, and stimulators of the vomeronasal organ.
+Experiments have focused on three classes of possible human pheromones: axillary steroids, vaginal aliphatic acids, and stimulators of the vomeronasal organ, including a 2018 study claiming pheromones affect men's sexual cognition.

 Axillary steroids

 Axillary steroids are produced by the testes, ovaries, apocrine glands, and adrenal glands.
 These chemicals are not biologically active until puberty when sex steroids influence their activity.
 The change in activity during puberty suggest that humans may communicate through odors.
 Several axillary steroids have been described as possible human pheromones: androstadienol, androstadienone, androstenol, androstenone, and androsterone.